Stanley Greyhound Stadium (Liverpool): Pre War history

 One of the first significant events taking place was the Westmorland Cup; this was a competition for hurdlers from the Stanley track with the winner taking part in Northern Zone final.
 The first two in turn would then participate in the Champion Hurdle (or the Grand National as it is known today) at White City in London against the Southern zone qualifiers.

 The first season of racing ended in October 1927 and the track went into the winter break with plans to reopen during Easter 1928.
 However, during the break the GRA sold the stadium to the Electric Hare Company.
 The directors were Jimmy Shand, Tom Wilson and John Bilsland and they moved their entire greyhound operation from the Southend Kursaal in Southend-on-Sea (greyhounds included) by train to take over Stanley after leaving Southend due to high rent demands.

+Speedway in Liverpool began in the summer of 1928, when a track was constructed inside the greyhound track.
+The sport which had recently been introduced to the United Kingdom from Australia, attracted an audience to the first practice on 21 August 1928, with a full race meeting held a few days later on 25 August.

 The Stanley track boomed resulting in the syndicate taking control of another track in Liverpool called Seaforth which they planned to open in the near future.
 Wilson opted out of the company and his shares were purchased by the other two.
 Affiliation to a governing body came in the form of the British Greyhound Tracks Control Society (BGTCS); this organisation was much smaller than the National Greyhound Racing Society (NGRS).